 Henry Trengrouse of Helston witnessed the stranding of the Anson.
 He was so shocked by seeing sailors die only feet from safety that he determined that people watching from the shore should be able to offer more help.
 Later that year, he invented the musket-fired rocket lifeline, the forerunner of the rocket apparatus of today.

-Henry Trengrouse of Helston was the inventor of the rocket line apparatus that fired a rope to stricken ships on the rocks, and enabled the crew to be taken off.
-This picture shows the Rocket launching device which carried that all important first line to a stricken vessel to enable the buoy to be set up to save a great many distressed folk down the years.
-The four wheeled apparatus carrier initially required its cart to be horse drawn to locations plus then the inevitable manoeuvring into a suitable position by a fit crew.
-That 'Breeches Buoy' which would be hauled to & from a vessel can be seen held by the chap at the lower left of the pic.
+Henry Trengrouse of Helston was the inventor of the rocket line apparatus that fired a rope to stricken ships on the rocks and enabled the crew to be taken off.
+This picture shows the Rocket launching device which carried that all-important first line to a stricken vessel to enable the buoy to be set up to save a great many distressed folks down the years.
+The four-wheeled apparatus carrier initially required its cart to be horse-drawn to locations plus then the inevitable manoeuvring into a suitable position by a fit crew.
+That 'Breeches Buoy' which would be hauled to and from a vessel can be seen held by the chap at the lower left of the pic.

-Cannon and carronades, from the Anson are still there for divers to see today - just 100 meter off the beach and slightly west of the central point of Loe Bar.
+Cannon and carronades, from the Anson are still there for divers to see today - just 100 metres off the beach and slightly west of the central point of Loe Bar.